BSc (Hons) (NFQ Level 8)

 Professional and Managerial Skills

-A combination of regular studio reviews, reports, as well as end-of-semester written and portfolio examinations, is used to assess your work.
+A combination of regular studio reviews, reports, as well as end-of-trimester written and portfolio examinations, is used to assess your work.
 The fourth year concludes with a design thesis based on a subject of your own choosing.